LGMOak/lumino/README.md

 - google-generativeai

 If issues occur, remove the strict version requirement in requirements.txt and install the latest version of each package

+## Usage

+- web/lumino.py: This file contains all the core functionality of the application.
+You can run it independently for testing purposes.

+- web/app.py: This is the main file that serves the Flask web application.
+It connects all the functionalities together and manages user interactions.

+- speech.py: A standalone program that handles speech recognition and transcription.
+It can be run independently for testing.

+- translate.py: A standalone program for translating text.
+This can also be executed separately for testing.

+- generate.py: This standalone program is responsible for generating AI context.
+Like the others, it can be run on its own for testing.

+### API Requirements
+To use the generative LLM features, an API key is required.
+Currently, Google’s Gemini is implemented, with support for OpenAI and Anthropic as well.
+Translation:
+- DeepL requires an API key for use.
+- Google Translate does not require an API key.

 ## Installation instructions
 Python v3.12.x is recommended version of python.
 It is also highly recommended to create a new venv to run this application